rufusraghunath/kelda/TECHNICAL_VISION.md

 ## Open questions/ideas

+ObservableJob, using a generator to yield many results over time

 Can we force bundlers to _not_ cache imports for Worker functions, but instead replace every usage with the whole source code?

 Global wrapper around all functions?
 Could optimize even frameworks like React